ElliotTriesHisBest/ElliotTriesHisBest/README.md

 I'm in college so I'm not online as often on weekdays 💔

-**SIGN MY ATA! ･°˖✧◝(⁰▿⁰)◜✧˖°.**
+### **SIGN MY ATA! ･°˖✧◝(⁰▿⁰)◜✧˖°.**

-(WARNING: Please do not stir up drama or vent to me in my ata.
+*(WARNING: Please do not stir up drama or vent to me in my ata.
 I'm literally just some random guy on the internet and I can't help you with any problems you are facing, especially when I don't know you that well.
-Please bring up your own problems to people who really trust like your friends, thank youuu ⚰️)
+Please bring up your own problems to people who you really trust like your friends, thank youuu ⚰️)*

 # ─── ⋆⋅☆⋅⋆ ──